ThinkInvis/RoR2-ClassicItems/ModMeta/README.md

 - Finished incomplete IL failure fallback for Captain's Brooch, which should no longer potentially cause errors if another mod interferes with its IL patch.
 - Added inverse behavior at low stacks to Life Savings: default config options now provide (per second, by stack count): $1/3, $1/2, $1, $2, $3....
+- Beating Embryo IL patches are now slightly more stable.
-- Updated libraries for RoR2 patch #4892828
+- Updated libraries for RoR2 patch 4892828

 **2.0.1**